Aryan-chand/PowerBI/Diversity & Inclusion Analysis/README.md

 # Data Sourcing

-The dataset used for this analysis was provided by [Pwc Switzerland](https://www.pwc.ch/en/careers-with-pwc/students/virtual-case-experience.html) and available here: [Diversity & Inclusion](https://github.com/calmk/PWC-Virtual-Case-Experience/blob/main/Task%204%3A%20Diversity%20%26%20Inclusion/03%20Diversity-Inclusion-Dataset.xlsx)
+The dataset used for this analysis was provided by Pwc Switzerland and is available here: [Diversity & Inclusion](https://cdn.theforage.com/vinternships/companyassets/4sLyCPgmsy8DA6Dh3/03%20Diversity-Inclusion-Dataset.xlsx)

 # Data Preparation

-The dataset was loaded into Microsoft Power BI Desktop for modeling after transformation in Power Query.
+The dataset was loaded into Microsoft Power BI Desktop for transformation in Power Query.

 ### **Metadata**